Click to open network menu

 Hi I'm Lupa

-Hi, I'm Lupa and I main Soraka in low-diamond.
-I have nearly 2 million mastery points on her and I decided to write this guide as an exercise for myself.
+Hi, I'm Lupa and I main Soraka in low-masta.
+I have over 3 million mastery points on her across my accounts and I decided to write this guide as an exercise for myself.
 I wanted to map out all the knowledge I've gained while maining her.
 I hope you can learn something from it too.
 No you didn't accidentally download a zip-bomb.
 This wall of text and images is just a product of my passion for Soraka.
 I promise it's all worth reading!

 Summoners & Runes